gardener/gardener/docs/extensions/dnsrecord.md

 ### Seed Ingress

 If `.spec.ingress` is configured in the Seed, Gardener deploys the ingress controller mentioned in `.spec.ingress.controller.kind` to the seed cluster.
 Currently, the only supported kind is "nginx".
 If the ingress field is set, then `.spec.dns.provider` must also be set.
 Gardener creates a wildcard DNS record pointing to the load balancer of the ingress controller.
-The `Ingress` resources of components like Grafana and Prometheus in the `garden` namespace and the shoot namespaces use this wildcard DNS record to expose their underlying applications.
+The `Ingress` resources of components like Plutono and Prometheus in the `garden` namespace and the shoot namespaces use this wildcard DNS record to expose their underlying applications.

 ## What needs to be implemented to support a new DNS provider?